paradite/eval-data/projects/clean-mdx/RUBRICS.md

 # Rubrics for Clean MDX Project

 Criteria:
-- Code runs and gives correct (expected) output: 9/10
+- No text content was removed: 9/10
 - Some text content was removed: 8/10

 Additional components: